 Revolutionary technologies that have pervaded the communications industry over the last decades have slowly found their way into the U.S. prison system as well.
 Securus Technologies, the country’s leading provider of inmate communication services, has long been at the vanguard of developing and bringing to market the newest technologies for the American prison industrial space.

-One of these technologies is VoIP-based calling.
 This includes such innovations as virtual video visitation, which has drastically improved the ability of the average inmate to stay in touch with his loved ones.
 Through this technology, inmates in previous eras would have gone months or years without any contact with their loved ones.
 Cheap VoIP calling has enabled tens of thousands of inmates to stay in near constant contact with their friends and loved ones on the outside.

 With its VoIP-based video visitation systems, Securus has managed to dramatically lower the rates that inmates and their families pay to stay in touch with one another.
 Calls that in previous decades may have cost up to $5 per minute now only cost an average of $2.31 for every 15-minute call.
 Only now, they give the inmates and their families a high definition virtual visitation experience and large video screen with a high-fidelity rendering of the conversation’s participants.